How to Alleviate Nasal Congestion in Under a Minute

 - Changing weather: Rapid shifts in the weather can lower your body’s defenses or trigger allergic responses.
 Nasal congestion can also occur right after exposure to high winds.

-Once you know about this excellent alternative for fighting nasal congestion, you’ll never again need drugs and medications to treat the problem.
+Once you know about this excellent alternative to alleviate nasal congestion, you’ll never need drugs and medications to treat the problem.
 This is an easy, healthy, and effective way to fight the problems associated with congestion.

 Acupressure is a highly effective method that involves applying pressure to certain parts of the body using the fingertips, and then releasing.
 It should be performed three times a day to be effective.